 Pikes Peak Highway is located close to Colorado Springs and Manitou Springs in El Paso County, Colorado.
 On the US-24 highway, it runs from Cascade to the summit at an altitude of 14,115 feet (4,302 m).
 The driving up Pikes Peak is breathtaking, so it’s worth adding this place to the Colorado itinerary.
 Check out our ready-to-go Colorado road trip itinerary.

 The entrance to the Pikes Peak Highway is located West of Colorado Springs in Cascade.
 Follow these directions or enter 5089 Pikes Peak Highway, Cascade, CO 80809 into your GPS or Phone.
 You can make this trip on your own, and we share all our tips to help you prepare for this adventure.
 Or, you can book Private Tour to Pikes Peak with the Garden of Gods.
 Another option is to take a cog train to the Pikes Peak summit.
-But, most of all, we focus here on how to organize this experience on your own.
+If you prefer to get there on tour or train, make your Pikes Peak reservations in advance.
+But, most of all, we focus in this article on how to organize a Pikes Peak summit drive on your own.
+So follow our tips.

 Facts about Pikes Peak